soffes/SAMHUDView/Readme.markdown

 # SAMHUDView

 Kind of okay HUD.
 WIP.
+You should probably use [SVProgressHUD](https://github.com/TransitApp/SVProgressHUD) instead.

 SAMHUDView is tested on iOS 6 and requires ARC.
 Released under the [MIT license](LICENSE).